CSWS Resources for Community Partners

 In addition to providing appropriate supervision, organizations must:

-- Agree to complete an evaluation of the student’s job performance and the overall program at the completion of the student's work.
+• Agree to complete a supervisor evaluation of the student’s job performance and the overall program at the completion of the student's work.

 The Haas Center for Public Service reserves the right to refuse funding if the job description or the partner organization does not meet the program or federal guidelines to complete satisfaction.
 Organizations who participate in the program from year to year must complete the entire application (including job description and contract form) for each position every year.
 Organizations may work with more than one student, in which case they should submit more than one application.
 However, due to the high level of student interest and limited federal funding, the CSWS summer program can only support up to five students at any one organization.